Overview of the Global Covenant of mayors for climate and energy

 Step 2: Take Your Inventory

-Within one year of registering with the Compact of Mayors, your community must complete and report a GHG inventory that is consistent and robust—this means following the GPC guidelines for community-scale GHG inventories.
-The Compact provides both the ClearPath GHG Inventory Tool and the City Inventory Reporting and Information System (CIRIS) tools to make emission calculations simple, transparent, and consistent across the globe.
+Within one year of registering with the Covenant of Mayors, your community must complete and report a GHG inventory that is consistent and robust—this means following the GPC guidelines for community-scale GHG inventories.
+The Covenant provides both the ClearPath GHG Inventory Tool and the City Inventory Reporting and Information System (CIRIS) tools to make emission calculations simple, transparent, and consistent across the globe.
 In the first year of your participation, the inventory need only encompass emissions generated from stationary energy use and inbound travel and transportation.
 At this stage, you will also identify the climate hazards and risks faced by your community—this may include environmental hazards and economic impacts from climate change, among other risks.

 This inventory, as well as the climate hazards that you identify for your community, must be reported in your chosen reporting platform.